Not happy with the scarcity of sunlight? You can make the most of it with these Edible Plants that Grow in Shade for your home!

 Botanical Name: Lactuca sativa

 Lettuce, a versatile leafy green, offers a range of varieties with tender leaves that can be the base of your salads.
-If you don’t know what vegetables grow in shade, remember that lettuce can provide a crisp and refreshing bite.
+If you don’t know what vegetables grow in the shade, remember that lettuce can provide a crisp and refreshing bite.

 Growing Tip: For crisp lettuce, ensure consistent moisture and pick outer leaves as they grow to encourage fresh growth.